Documents to download

 This briefing gives an overview of pensions taxation in the UK.
 HMRC’s Pensions Tax Manual has much more detailed information.

-Limits to pensions income tax relief
+What are the limits to pensions income tax relief?

 The annual allowance limits how much tax relief people can receive on pension contributions.
-In 2024/25, people can contribute up to £60,000 into pension schemes without paying income tax.
+In 2025/26, people can contribute up to £60,000 into pension schemes without paying income tax.
 The annual allowance tapers for higher earners, meaning that it reduces as earnings increase.
+People who have already accessed a pension may also be limited by a lower allowance.

 People can access up to 25% of their pension without paying income tax.
-In 2024/25, the standard maximum tax-free lump sum is £268,275.
+In 2025/26, the standard maximum tax-free lump sum is £268,275.

 How someone inherits a pension when a member of a pension scheme dies depends on the type of pension scheme, the age of the member when they died, and the rules of that scheme.